EQAR/official-documents/Policies/RC_12_1_UseAndInterpretationOfTheESG.md

 The applicant agency is asked to classify all of its activities according to its own assessment and based on the characteristics above.

 The Register Committee acknowledges that grey areas exist and that some activities might reasonably be designed and classified either as an external QA activity or as another type of activity, e.g. consultancy.
-While the final determination lies with the Register Committee, the Committee tries to follow the agency's classification whenever reasonable.
+The final determination lies with the Register Committee, while the Committee tries to follow the agency's classification whenever reasonable.

 The Register Committee takes the following approach to ensure a clear separation:

 1. Activities outside the scope of the ESG are analysed for their risk of confusion.
 The main question asked is whether it is obvious that the activity in question is not an external quality assurance process within the scope of the ESG and, thus, not covered by registration on EQAR; or whether it bears a certain risk of being misperceived (or misrepresented by others) as an ESG-type activity.
-2. Those activities are separately mentioned in the Terms of Reference for the review.
+2. All activities outside the scope of the ESG are mentioned in the Terms of Reference for the review; activities where such a risk has been established are specifically indicated.
-3. The external review panel should give clear attention to how the agency ensures a clear separation between ESG-type external quality assurance activities and those activities where a risk has been established.
+3. The external review panel should give clear attention to how the agency ensures a clear separation between ESG-type external quality assurance activities and those activities where such a risk has been established.
-4. A specific note is added to the agency's register entry if the Register Committee deems that necessary to fully inform the public which activities of an agency are outside the scope of the ESG and thus not covered by EQAR registration.
+4. A specific note is added to the agency's register entry if the Register Committee deems that necessary to fully inform the public which activities of an agency are outside the scope of the ESG and, thus, not covered by EQAR registration.

 # 5. Making Judgements on ESG Compliance